Skip to main navigation

 About supervised practice

-Supervised practice involves working with the supervision of a registered social worker in a social work role.
-You can do supervised practice in the UK or another regulated country.
+Supervised practice involves working under the supervision of a registered social worker in a social work-related role.
+This can be in the UK or another country and you should carry out social work duties.

 We don’t specify the activities that you must do as part of your supervised practise.
 However, the activities must relate to activities that social workers do in the UK.
 For example (any of the following):